 These factors include:

 - The degree of your injuries: It’s hard to calculate an appropriate settlement without knowing the full extent of your injuries and your final prognosis.
 That’s why your attorney will probably want to wait until you are medically stable (which is when your doctor does not expect you to get better or worse) until closing out your case.
-This will allow you to have a full picture of the actual costs of your treatment and well as any future medical costs that you may face.
+This will allow you to have a full picture of the actual costs of your treatment, as well as any future medical costs that you may face.

 - Available evidence: Some car accidents are straightforward and can settle in a short amount of time.
 Other accidents, however, may prove complex because the parties do not agree on who is at fault or there is a lack of evidence to establish fault.